 Protein, the bread and butter to any nutritional plan whether it be to build muscle or cut down unwanted body fat.
 If you want to know how much protein is needed to build muscle, then keep reading on.
 By the end of this article, you will know exactly the amount you should be consuming each day.

 Why Is Protein So Important?

 I’m not going to go into all the deep sciency stuff about protein, as there are 1000s of articles already written about this on the internet.
-Plus, knowing things like what a protein is exactly made of isn’t going to impact your goals, but I am going to try to make sure you realise how important protein is and how it can really impair you from improving if insufficient amounts are consumed.
+Plus, knowing things like what a protein is exactly made of isn’t going to impact your goals, but I am going to try to make sure you realize how important protein is and how it can really impair you from improving if insufficient amounts are consumed.

 I cannot stress this next point enough, and in terms of what we are trying to achieve with our bodies, it’s probably the most important fact you should take away from today’s article.
 Protein is the only macronutrient that can directly repair and build muscle.
 So what does this mean for us?
-Well, it’s simple, you could have a diet rich in good sources of carbohydrates, fats and fibre, but if you are not feeding your body a sufficient amount of protein for recovery, then all your hard work lifting weights in the gym could potentially be wasted effort.
+Well, it’s simple, you could have a diet rich in good sources of carbohydrates, fats and fiber, but if you are not feeding your body a sufficient amount of protein for recovery, then all your hard work lifting weights in the gym could potentially be wasted effort.

 However, this is just a small piece of the puzzle when it comes to protein.
 Apart from water, protein is the single most plentiful substance in our bodies.
 Protein is present in every organ in our bodies and is responsible for every process of promoting growth.
 Another important fact is that protein is extremely important and essential for an optimal immune system.
 So as you can see a lack of protein in our diets, will not only just affect muscle growth but a whole load of other mechanisms.

 - Check out our list of the 12 top blenders on the market